vaultit/qvarn-mr/README.rst

 Reduce functions are very similar to the map functions, except reduce will get generator of **resource ids** as a first argument.
-Note, that you will get generator of just resource ids, not full resources.
+Note, that you will get generator of **resource ids**, not full resources.

-For example, in order to get number of resources for each key yielded by map function, you can simply pass ``qvarnmr.func.count`` as reduce function.
+For example, in order to get number of resources for each key yielded by a map function, you can simply pass ``qvarnmr.func.count`` as reduce function.
 Handler definition will look like this: